-Maryland and Washington, D.C., Truck Accidents Resulting from Depowered Brakes
+Maryland and Washington, D.C.
+Truck Accidents Resulting From Depowered Brakes

 Compared to most traffic incidents that involve only passenger cars, or even large sport utility vehicles (SUVs), a beltway or interstate crash with a large commercial motor vehicle (CMV) can almost always be serious from the standpoint of causing severe bodily injuries or even resulting in the death of one or more victims.
 Many large CMVs -- such as 18-wheeler big rigs or "semis" as they are often referred -- are extremely heavy and take much longer to stop than a typical passenger vehicle.

 Riding in a smaller vehicle that is hit by a tractor-trailer (or even a large box truck delivery vehicle) can lead to serious or critical injuries.
-As Maryland personal injury lawyers, the legal team at Lebowitz & Mzhen, LLC, knows very well the types of injuries that have been known to be caused by trucking-related highway and beltway collisions.
+As Maryland personal injury lawyers, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows very well the types of injuries that have been known to be caused by trucking-related highway and beltway collisions.
 Lacerations, bruises and simple bone fractures are the lesser of the more serious and sometimes life-threatening bodily injuries that victims can receive.
 Closed-head trauma, compound fractures, spinal damage and injuries to internal organs can put a person in the hospital for weeks or months.

 Furthermore, victims of commercial trucking wrecks involving tanker trucks carrying gasoline, diesel fuel or other flammable liquids can be exposed to fire and flames propagating from the ruptured tank trailer.
 Burn injuries not only can lead to disfigurement and possibly a lifetime of pain and discomfort, but in some instances the victims may not be able to escape the extreme heat and perish in the conflagration before emergency rescue personnel can get close enough to help.